Red Flags: How to Handle Inappropriate Interview Questions

 Congratulations on making it to medical school interviews!
 Admissions committees officially find you compelling enough on paper that they’re ready to sit down with you and gauge whether or not you’re a good fit for their program.
 They’ll ask you a series of similar questions you must prepare for beforehand.
 Unfortunately, even though it is rare, you may encounter inappropriate interview questions on the interview trail.

-While it’s by no means a guarantee that you’ll be asked an inappropriate question, it is important you know how to handle them.
-You need to know what classifies as inappropriate during an interview and how you will handle a reg flag question should one come up.
+While it’s by no means a guarantee that you’ll be asked an inappropriate question, you must know how to handle them.
+You need to know what is considered inappropriate during an interview and how to handle a red flag question if one comes up.

 In this post, we’ll discuss a range of inappropriate questions, hidden inappropriate questions, and how to best prepare for and respond to them.